ebicoglu/AbpWindowsService/README.md

 ## How to uninstall?

-Start a command prompt as an administrator and run `uninstall-service.bat`.
+Start a command prompt as an administrator and run [uninstall-service.bat](https://github.com/ebicoglu/AbpWindowsService/blob/main/uninstall-service.bat).
 This will uninstall the Window Service.
 This batch runs the following operations:

 *   Stops the service if it's running
 *   Closes `mmc.exe` if it's open. (_because the service cannot be uninstalled if this window is open_)